NSWPF recruitment banner

 • Your case manager will conduct a review of your eligibility and a wide range of background and reference checks

-• During this stage you will be invited to undertake fitness testing, psychometric testing and your medical assessment
+• During this stage you will be invited to enrol in the UCWE, undertake fitness testing, psychometric testing and your medical assessment

-• You will also be asked to attend an NSW Police station to have your fingerprints taken
+• You will also be asked to attend a NSW Police station to have your fingerprints taken.
+We strongly recommend you contact the police station prior to attending.

 Stage 4: Fitness, Psychometric & Medical testing